fsutter1616/Freya-Sutter-Personal-Data-Project/README.md

 <img src="Fastfoodbarchart.png" width="600">

-After cleaning the full-service grocery store data, I also created a Fast Food to Grocery Ratio map.
+After cleaning the retail food store data, I also created a Fast Food to Grocery Ratio map.
 This is my main visualization for this project.
 Instead of focusing on raw numbers, this map shows how many fast-food restaurants exist for every grocery store in each ZIP code.
 Some neighborhoods have ratios above 200, and a few are above 300 or even 400.
-These neighborhoods are the lightest areas on the map and represent the most extreme food imbalance.
+These neighborhoods are the ones shown in red and represent the most extreme food imbalance.

 <img src="Ratiomap.png" width="600">